 The crazy thing is Todd did not see her spinal rotation throughout the movement.
 I did not see her early elbow pull.
 Together we came up with her plan for the next few weeks and focused on both performance and movement optimization.
 Merissa knows and understands the plan, she can see visually what we are discussing.
 She has bought in and ready for another week of progression.

 The point is her team is better than just me.
 Her team is better than just Todd.

 “A coach’s role is to make a change in their metabolic process, speed, power, strength, coordination, and mental/emotional tolerances to move the needle forward towards better health and function.
 Programming can be focused on specific performance or athletic achievement, or general health goals.”

 My role is to make a change in their recovery and movement process.
 I want to affect not only their body at a muscular level but their mind aka motor control.
 I ensure that my athletes do not have pain, move correctly and as symmetrical as possible.
 I ensure that your foundation is always solid and you come back to a movement baseline after the competition which can create asymmetries naturally.

 I am going to give full 100% credit of this analogy to Todd Wise but here are all the members you need on your team as an athlete and their role

 If athletes were race cars

-Mental skills coach or sports pyschologist makes sure the driver is skilled
+- Mental skills coach or sports psychologist makes sure the driver is skilled

 If you are looking for a movement specialist/ physical therapist for your team send a message on Facebook or Instagram we would love to connect and see if we are a good team together!